shhjwu5/shhjwu5.github.io/recommendations.md

-# Welcome to shhjwu5's knowledge!
+# Welcome to shhjwu5's recommendations!

-Those are the knowledge of Hongjian Shi.
+Those are the recommendations of Hongjian Shi.